thelia/thelia.github.io/documentation/form/action.md

 In a Thelia action, use the ActionEvent method `setErrorForm()` when your form is invalid.
 The event propagation will then be stopped.

+Use the setError() method of the form to set the error flag, which is processed in the Smarty Form plugin and passed to the template through the $error *form* block value.

+The setErrorMessage() defines a message available in the template in the $message *form* block value.
+As this message is displayed in the client browser, it shoud be internationalized, either in the action code, or in the template code using the `{intl l='$message'}` Smarty function.

+> TODO : explain internationalisation of error messages in the action code

 ```php
 <?php